 Who is eligible to become a US citizen?

-To become a naturalized citizen of the US, a foreign citizen must meet certain requirements, which are outlined in the section below.
+To become a naturalized citizen of the US, a foreign citizen must meet certain requirements outlined in the section below, many of which are based on the Nationality Act of 1940.

 Age: You must be at least 18 years old at the time of filing your application.

-Permanent resident status: You must have been a lawful permanent resident of the United States for at least five years (or three years if married to a US citizen) before applying for citizenship.
+Permanent resident status: Those who have been lawful permanent residents of the United States for at least five years (or three years if married to a U.S. citizen) before applying for U.S. citizenship could be eligible to become a U.S. citizen.

-Continuous residence: You must have continuously resided in the United States as a permanent resident (Green Card holder) for at least five years (or three years if married to a US citizen) immediately preceding the date of filing the application.
+Continuous residence: Those who have continuously resided in the United States as lawful permanent residents (Green Card holders) for at least five years (or three years if married to a U.S. citizen) immediately preceding the date of filing the application.

-Physical presence: You must have been physically present in the United States for at least 30 months out of the five years (or 18 months out of three years if married to a US citizen) immediately preceding the date of filing the application.
+Physical presence: You must have been physically present in the United States for at least 30 months out of the five years (or physically present for 18 months out of three years if married to a US citizen) immediately preceding the date of filing the application.

 Good moral character: Applicants must demonstrate good moral character during the required period of residence, which includes avoiding criminal convictions and demonstrating financial responsibility.
 Good moral character is broadly defined as character that measures up to the standards of average citizens.